hazutecuhtli/Udacity_DataStructures/README.md

 ### Solution

 This solution was possible by creating the block and blockchain classes, which can be seen as nodes and linkedlist, respectively.
 The block is used to create a linkedlist, or blockchain, where the block or node properties are defined following the blockchain structure, as presented in the introduction of this problem.
 More information can be seen in the shared file ***UdacityDataStructuresProblem5.py***.

+In this case time complexity can be explained by *O(n)*, the number of blocks that compose the blockchain, or the number of nodes that compose a linkedlist.
+In addition, space complexity is also defined by *O(n)*, where n represents the number of blocks to be stored in memory.

 ## Problem 6: Union and Intersection